7 Differences Between a Ship and a Boat

 5. Cargo Capacity

-A boat is a small to mid-sized vessel, which has much lesser cargo carrying capability as compared to a ship.
+A boat is a small to mid-sized vessel, which has a much lesser cargo-carrying capability as compared to a ship.

-Ships are specifically made to carry cargo or passengers or boats, whereas boat is a generic term used for a variety of water crafts.
+Ships are specifically made to carry cargo or passengers or boats, whereas boat is a generic term used for a variety of watercraft.

 Mainly boats are used for recreational purposes, fishing, or ferry people.

 6. Construction and Design

 When it comes to construction and design, ships are complicated structures having a variety of machinery systems and designing aspects for safety and stability of the ship.

 A boat is much simple in construction and build, and has lesser machines and design complexities.

 A boat can be powered by sails, motor, or human force, whereas a ship has dedicated engines to propel them.
 (Ships can also be propelled by sails or other advanced propulsion technologies)

 This is mainly because of the fact that in the earlier centuries, submersible vessels could be hoisted on ships till they were required to be used in the naval operations.

 The usage of the term ‘ship’ or ‘boat’ also depends on the region it is being used in.
-People from several countries often refer a medium sized fishing vessel as a boat, or a medium sized ferry or recreational boat as ship.
-As it can be seen, people have a tendency to generalise a vessel on the basis of its size.
+People from several countries often refer a medium-sized fishing vessel as a boat, or a medium-sized ferry or recreational boat as a ship.
+As can be seen, people have a tendency to generalise a vessel on the basis of its size.